luismede/luismede/README.md

 ## What I'm Doing

 - 🔭 Working on Websites
-- 🌱 Learning Node.js & Js
+- 🌱 Learning JS, Node.js & Express
 - 📫 How to contact me: luishenrique23h@hotmail.com

 ## Languages and Tools